Contact us to schedule your TRIAL karate CLASS at Champion Karate in Evergreen Calgary, where we offer karate for kids and adults!

 • Belt Graduation

-It is important that all Karate-ka (karate student) fully understand the expectations for regular training and the requirements for promotion.
-It is the responsibility of the Sensei to offer the student everything they need to achieve their next rank.
-The student must practice all the techniques they are taught on a regular basis in and out of class.
+It is important that all Karate-ka (karate students) fully understand the expectations for regular training and the requirements for belt exams.
+The Sensei is responsible for providing students with the necessary tools to achieve their next rank.
+Practicing all techniques taught in Karate classes, both in and out of the classroom, is essential.

-Consistent improvement for kyu (colored) belts requires that karate-ka trains regularly (once a week for students white to orange and twice a week for green and up).
-If a karate-ka cannot train this frequently, expect a slower rate of progress than the average.
+Consistent improvement for kyu (colored) belts requires that Karate-ka trains regularly—once a week for students from white to orange, and twice a week for green belts and higher.
+If a Karate-ka cannot maintain this training frequency, they should expect a slower rate of progress toward their karate graduation in Calgary.

-When a student first starts karate, there may be some difficulty with body co-ordination.
-After this initial awkward stage, most students feel a gradual and noticeable improvement in their form, speed and power for up to a year.
-After years of training, students often reach a plateau, where they no longer feel that they are advancing.
-All karate-ka experience these plateaus.
+When a student first starts karate, they may face some challenges with body coordination.
+Following this initial awkward stage, most students notice a gradual and significant improvement in their form, speed, and power for up to a year.
+After years of training, students often encounter a plateau, where advancement feels stagnant.
+This experience is common among all Karate-ka.

-nnn The best way to overcome plateau's is to maintain training frequency and continue working the techniques the instructor teaches.
+The best strategy to overcome plateaus is to maintain consistent training frequency and continue practicing the techniques taught by the instructor.

 KYU BELT GRADING INFORMATION